arianpasquali/yake/README.md

 ## Key Features

-- Unsupervised: No training data required
+- **Unsupervised**: No training data required, making it easy to use out-of-the-box
-- Language Independent: Works across different languages
+- **Language Independent**: Works across different languages with built-in support for multiple languages
-- Domain Independent: Effective for various types of content
+- **Domain Independent**: Effective for various types of content including news articles, scientific papers, and web content
-- Single-Document: Designed to extract keywords from individual documents
+- **Single-Document**: Designed to extract keywords from individual documents without needing a corpus
+- **Customizable**: Offers multiple parameters to fine-tune extraction for specific needs

 ## Installation